-Now let’s talk about our third destination, Marken: the tiny village occupying its own peninsula of just 2.68 square kilometers.
-For years, Marken used to suffer flooding on a regular basis.
-To combat this, residents first built their homes on artificial earth hillocks and then, later, on wooden stilts.
+Now let’s talk about our third destination, Marken: the tiny village occupying its peninsula of just 2.68 square kilometers.
+For years, Marken used to suffer flooding regularly.
+Residents first built their homes on artificial earth hillocks and then on wooden stilts to combat this.

 As well as these funny little houses on their stumpy little “legs,” this tiny village is filled with drawbridges and picturesque corners.

 Marken’s lighthouse, known as Paard van Marken, is a must-see.
 A spectacular view of Markameer Lake can be seen from the lighthouse.
-Built in 1839, the lighthouse is situated on the eastern tip of the peninsula.
-The lighthouse still carries out its duties as an active signal house, shining a light over the IJsselmeer Lake.
+Built in 1839, the lighthouse is on the peninsula’s eastern tip.
+The lighthouse remains an active signal house, shining a light over the IJsselmeer Lake.
 You can either ride your bike or walk there.
 It is a 30-minute walk from the town.

-Another one of the top attractions in this village is the Marker Museum, which is run by volunteers.
+Another one of the top attractions in this village is the Marker Museum, which volunteers run.
 There is a very small entry fee of just €3.

-Nearby is the Wooden Shoe Factory, Marken’s clog factory, and my personal favorite stop in town.
+Nearby are the Wooden Shoe Factory, Marken’s Clog Factory, and my favorite stop in town.
 Inside, you’ll get an up-close look at how wooden clogs are made from a block of wood.
-It’s a genuinely fascinating process, and they make for a cool (if slightly uncomfortable) souvenir!
+It’s a fascinating process, and they make for a cool (if slightly uncomfortable) souvenir!

 You can also partake in the ‘Flood Walk 1916’.
 Starting and finishing at the Marken Museum, this walk leads you around Marken, recalling the devastation caused by the devastating flood of January 1916 that wrecked Marken and took the lives of 16 people.
-If you don’t have time to walk the entire island, then this guided walk is a great thing to do.
+If you don’t have time to walk the entire island, this guided walk is great.
 It will lead you to many photo-worthy spots on the island.

-After enjoying the serene town of Marken, you can either make your way back to Volendam or back to our starting point in Amsterdam.
-If you’ve been following along in your own rental car, feel free to head wherever, as this next bit doesn’t apply to you.
+After enjoying the serene town of Marken, you can either return to Volendam or our starting point in Amsterdam.
+If you’ve been following along in your rental car, feel free to head wherever, as this next bit doesn’t apply to you.